 SNORKELING & DIVING ATTRACTIONS

 Marathon’s reefs offer great variety in coral formations and fish life.
 The crystalline waters of the Atlantic Ocean reveal a marine wilderness comprised of an extensive spur-and-groove coral complex and numerous well-developed patch reefs.
-Each reef is populated by a vast array of Caribbean tropical fish and invertebrates, with the fascinating addition of both modern and historical shipwrecks to complete the tremendous sport dive appeal of the region.
+Each reef is populated by a vast array of Caribbean tropical fish and invertebrates.
+There’s a fascinating addition of both modern and historical shipwrecks to complete the tremendous sport dive appeal of the region.

 - Adelaide Baker – This historic shipwreck features a pair of huge stacks in only 25 feet of water, a vivid reminder of the days when steamships plied the Florida Keys.